 2014 is a brand-new year.
 Let’s celebrate with a brand new you!
 But where should you start?
-Try your diet: switch to organic fruits and vegetables.
+Try your diet: switch to eating organic food such as fruits and vegetables.

-Organic veggies are more expensive, but they’re free of pesticides and other chemical contaminants (Most organic meats, too!).
+Organic veggies are more expensive, so why eat organic foods?
+Because they’re free of pesticides and other chemical contaminants (most organic meats, too!).

 Plus, organic fruits and vegetables are by definition not Genetically Modified Organisms (GMO) … another good reason to switch what’s on your dish!